 “White house.
 I’ve told the guard to let you in.”
 (But then he doesn’t)

 And if you’re trying to find a WWII museum, we’ve discovered that all WWII museums are always down roads with long grass on either side.

-Conversely, my coworkers got completely lost when they visited Wellington because the landmarks there weren’t leafy enough.
+Conversely, my coworkers get completely lost when they visit Wellington because the landmarks there aren’t leafy enough.

-“I don’t know how people from Wellington know where to go, there aren’t any mango trees to tell you where you are.”
+“I don’t know how people from Wellington know where to go, there aren’t any mango trees.”

 For me, I’m still a ways off from using fruit tree navigation systems but I tried to stick up for my country.
 “Concrete buildings are our mango trees,” I tried to reason with them.
 “Every building has a different render and shade of concrete just like mango leaves, you just weren’t paying attention.”